 LIBRE’s POV on Education

-Our individualism is something to be celebrated, especially in our children.
-But when it comes to education, our children are often stuck in a one-size-fits-all system rather than one that focuses on what every individual child needs.
+Unfortunately, America’s children are often stuck in a one-size-fits-all system rather than one that focuses on what every individual child needs.
 The same educational setting and system that is effective for one child may not be effective for another.

 Education should be an experience that fosters the unique potential of every student.
 Unfortunately, today’s system instead focuses more on the routine process of schooling—telling students to sit quietly and memorize information.
 The result is students who lack the critical thinking skills necessary to succeed in a rapidly changing world.
-It also fails our nation’s teachers, many of whom spend an average of 45 school days each year prepping for and administering standardized tests rather than engaging students in a rich curricula based on their needs.
+It also fails our nation’s teachers, many of whom spend an average of 45 school days each year prepping for and administering standardized tests rather than engaging students in a rich curriculum based on their needs.